JayyajGH/Styleguide-pattern-library-template/src/components/border-example/README.md

 | styling    | String, Array | false     | A list of classes or an array of classes to style the border example  |

 ### Slots
-<code-snippet> supports the following slots:
+<border-example> supports the following slots:
 None